-prince --javascript --input-list=../doc\designers-pdf/prince-fi le-list.txt -o /Users/tjohnson/projects/documentation-theme-jek yll/doc\designers\pdf.pdf;
+prince --javascript --input-list=/Applications/XAMPP/xamppfile s/htdocs/documentation-theme-jekyll/writers-pdf/prince-file-lis t.txt -o /Users/tjohnson/projects/documentation-theme-jekyll/fi les/doc/documentation_theme_jekyll_writers_pdf.pdf;

 This script issues a command to the Prince utility.
 JavaScript is enabled (--javascript), and we tell it exactly where to find the list of files (--input-list) - just point to the prince-file-list.txt file.
-Then we tell it where and what to output (-o).
+Then we tell it what to output and where (-o).

 Make sure that the path to the prince-file-list.txt is correct.
 For the output directory, I like to output the PDF file into my project's source.
-Then when I build the web output, the PDF is included and something I can refer to.
+Then when I build the web output, the PDF is included.